-Detection using dynamic analysis.
 A second branch of research has studied the detection of Android malware at run-time.
-Most notably, are the analysis system Taint-Droid [9] and DroidScope [29] that enable dynamically monitoring applications in a protected environment, where the first focuses on taint analysis and the later enables introspection at different layers of the platform.
+Most notably, are the analysis system TaintDroid [11] and DroidScope [37] that enable dynamically monitoring applications in a protected environment, where the first focuses on taint analysis and the later enables introspection at different layers of the platform.
 While both systems provide detailed information about the behavior of applications, they are technically too involved to be deployed on smartphones and detect malicious software directly.

-As a consequence, dynamic analysis is mainly applied for offline detection of malware, such as scanning large collections of Android applications.
-For example, the methods DroidRanger [31] and AppsPlayground [24] have been successfully applied to identify applications with malicious behavior in different Android markets.
+As a consequence, dynamic analysis is mainly applied for offline detection of malware, such as scanning and analyzing large collections of Android applications.
+For example, the methods DroidRanger [40], AppsPlayground [29], and CopperDroid [31] have been successfully applied to study applications with malicious behavior in different Android markets.
 A similar detection system called Bouncer is currently operated by Google.
-These dynamic analysis systems are suitable for filtering malicious applications from markets.
-Due to the openness of the Android platform, however, applications may also be retrieved from other sources, such as web pages, which are not covered by these approaches.
+Such dynamic analysis systems are suitable for filtering malicious applications from Android markets.
+Due to the openness of the Android platform, however, applications may also be installed from other sources, such as web pages and memory sticks, which requires detection mechanisms operating on the smartphone.

-ParanoidAndroid [23] is one of the few detection systems that employs dynamic analysis and can spot malicious activity on the smartphone.
+ParanoidAndroid [28] is one of the few detection systems that employs dynamic analysis and can spot malicious activity on the smartphone.
 To this end, a virtual clone of the smartphone is run in parallel on a dedicated server and synchronized with the activities of the device.
 This setting allows for monitoring the behavior of applications on the clone without disrupting the functionality of the real device.
 The duplication of functionality, however, is involved and with millions of smartphones in practice operating ParanoidAndroid at large scale is technically not feasible.